roroszHS/django-ratelimit/docs/usage.rst

    :arg group:
        *None* A group of rate limits to count together.
 Defaults to the dotted name of the view.

-   :arg fn:
-       *None* A view function which can be used to calculate the group as if it was decorated by :ref:`@ratelimit <usage-decorator>`.

    :arg key:
        What key to use, see :ref:`Keys <keys-chapter>`.